wandb/docs/docs/guides/launch/intro.md

 Before you get started, ensure you enable the W&B Launch UI.

 1. Navigate to your settings page at https://wandb.ai/settings.
 2. Scroll to the Beta Features sections.
-Toggle the W&B Launch.
+Toggle the `W&B Launch` option.

 ![](/images/launch/toggle_beta_flag.png)
 :::